PacktPublishing/Learning-Salesforce-Lightning-Application-Development/README.md

 ## Dev, Build and Test

+Clone the current repository from git and CD into the project root

+Example to push all code from chapter 1 to scratch org start by changing directory using ```cd chapter1``` and then following below commands

 ### Autheticate to Devhub

-Clone the current repository from git and CD into the project root

-Example to push all code from chapter 1 to scratch org start by changing directory using ```console cd chapter1``` and then following below commands

 Authenticate to the DevHub using the below command